peiva-git/basketball_detector_tf/README.md

 # Basketball Detector

-:basketball: **BasketballDetector** is a deep-learning based tool that enables automatic ball detection in basketball broadcast videos.
+:basketball: **BasketballDetector** is a deep-learning based tool that enables automatic ball detection in basketball broadcasting videos.

 This repository contains the **BasketballDetector** implementation using a classification approach instead of a segmentation one.